 The easiest way to assemble your t-shirt quilt is to sew the blocks to each other.
 Sew the blocks together into rows, trimming them to make sure the top and bottom are parallel.
 Then, attach the rows horizontally.

 The second option is to add sashing.
 Sashing is like a border around each t-shirt square.
 It's a great way to add size to your quilt, tie together a theme, or tone down a busy quilt.
 Don't worry, sashing is easier than it looks!

-For the example I used 2 inch wide sashing strips for a finished width of 1.5 inches.
+1. For this example, I used 2" wide sashing strips for a finished width of 1.5 inches.
 Cut sashing and borders from fabric running parallel to the selvage.
-This direction has the least amount of stretch so it will lie flat and won't flare out or ruffle.
+This direction has the least amount of stretch, so it will lie flat and won't flare out or ruffle.